python/devguide/setup.rst

 is sufficient.
 Its limitations are given at http://msdn.microsoft.com/en-us/library/hs24szh9%28v=VS.90%29.aspx .

-To build from the Visual Studio GUI, load the project files and press F7.
+To build from the Visual Studio GUI, open pcbuild.sln to load the project files and press F7.
 Make sure you have chosen the "Debug" build first.

 Once built you might want to set Python as a startup project.
 Pressing F5 in Visual Studio will launch the interpreter.